Skip to content

 ]

-cursor.executemany(sql_insert, params)
+cursor.executemany(sql, params)

 To retrieve data from the database, we can use SELECT queries.
 The queries are executed in the same way, but require an additional method call to fetch the data.
 There are a few options here:

-# Execute SELECT query
+# Define query

 sql_select = "SELECT ID, Col1, Col2, Col3 FROM package.TableName"